 Oleander (Nerium oleander) is a fragrant flowering evergreen shrub or small tree that is in bloom from spring through fall.
 The flowers form in large clusters and come in shades of white, yellow, pink, and red.
-Each flower has 5 petals that spread out like the blades of a fan.
+Each flower has five petals that spread out like the blades of a fan.
 The slender, lance-shaped leaves have a smooth, leather-like feel.

 Oleanders are fast-growing and can handle tough conditions, including drought, poor soil, salt spray, and the heat reflected off pavement and walls, such as found in hell strips and along highways.
 In the home landscape, they are great for providing a hedge or screening just about anywhere.

 All parts of the oleander shrub are poisonous to humans and pets and ingesting them, even in small amounts, can be fatal.
 In addition, the smoke from burning oleander is toxic and contact with the flowers and leaves can cause severe allergic reactions.
-It is best to wear long sleeves and gloves when working near an oleander.
+It is best to wear long sleeves and gloves when working near Oleander.

 However, given a safe location, oleander shrubs are very ornamental and easy-care additions to the landscape.